SushilaGadal91/AI_Tagging_Sys/outputs/tagging_unified.md

   "eVar30": "PageView_EnterNumber"
 }
 ```
-- **Implementation**: Add tracking on component mount to capture the page view.
+- **Implementation**: Add a useEffect hook to track the page view when the component mounts.
-- **Risks**: Tracking may not fire if component unmounts unexpectedly, Ensure track function is correctly implemented
+- **Risks**: Ensure track function is correctly implemented, Check for potential duplicate page view tracking

 ```jsx
    1: import React, {useState} from 'react';